% Arabica: International growth

 In August 2022, % Arabica opened its first store in Taiwan located at the foot of Taipei Elephant Mountain and the first Bali store at Kuta Beachwalk Mall.
 It is the first % Arabica store to forgo the usage of plastic cups, a standard that all % Arabica stores to follow in the future.
+The stores were quickly followed by the first location in South Korea, opening in Seoul's Gangnam district in September 2022.
+The store marked % Arabica's 113th global location.